Ford Mustang Mach-E: Trim levels

 In the U.S., the Mustang Mach-E is available in four distinct trim levels: base Select, mid-level California Route 1 Edition, well-equipped Premium, and performance-oriented GT.
 A limited-production First Edition trim was also available at launch for the 2021 model year, and was based on the Premium trim.
 A GT Performance Package is also available for the GT trim.

 The model was launched with two battery pack sizes and three power outputs.
 The entry-level rear-wheel drive version is offered with either a 68 kWh battery pack driving a 266 hp motor or an 88 kWh extended battery pack driving a 290 hp motor.
 Both battery packs have a claimed 0–60 mph time of 6.1 seconds or less and an EPA range of around 230 and 300 mi respectively.
 Both the SR and the ER models use the same Motors the output difference is due to the power from the battery.
 The larger 210 kW motor is used in the rear of all models with the smaller 50 kW motor used in the front of the AWD models (Select and Premium).
 The GT Performance gets the same 210 kW motor in both front and rear.

 A dual-motor all-wheel-drive version is also offered with either the same 68 kWh battery pack driving a 266 hp motor, or the 88 kWh extended battery pack driving a 346 hp motor.
 They have estimated EPA ranges of 211 and 270 mi, respectively.
-Testing by Edmunds Automotive indicated an actual range of 304 mi with the extended-range battery pack version.
+Testing by Edmunds Automotive indicated an actual range of 304 mi with the extended-range battery pack version; they said that "Every Tesla we've tested has failed to hit its EPA range estimate".
 Car and Driver achieved a 0–60 mph time of 5.1 seconds with the extended-range model.

 An all-wheel-drive GT trim is offered with the 88 kWh pack, producing 480 hp, a targeted 0–60 mph time of 3.8 seconds, and a targeted driving range of 250 mi.
-Edmunds learned through their testing that the Mach-E GT's peak acceleration is curtailed after 5 seconds of hard acceleration, which Ford also confirmed.
+Edmunds's testing found that the Mach-E GT's peak acceleration is curtailed after 5 seconds of hard acceleration; Ford confirmed this.
 The GT trim's Unbridled Extend Mode attempts to ameliorate this limitation by increasing cooling and limiting peak motor output.